-To verify that all the kinematics in Figure 4.82 are correct and to check whether the system dynamics is affected by Spindle rotation of not, three identification experiments were performed: no spindle rotation, spindle rotation at 36 deg/s and at 180 deg/s.
+To verify that all the kinematics in Figure 4.82 are correct and to check whether the system dynamics is affected by Spindle rotation or not, three identification experiments were performed: no spindle rotation, spindle rotation at $36 \deg/s$ and at $180 \deg/s$.

 Figure 4.87: Comparison of the diagonal elements (i.e. "direct" terms) of the measured FRF matrix and the dynamics identified from the multi-body model.
-Both for the dynamics from u to $\epsilon \mathcal{L}$ (a) and from u to $V_s$ (b).
+Both for the dynamics from u to $\epsilon \mathcal{L}$ (a) and from u to V_s (b).